stdombek/docs/content/en/docs/Settings/Settings_gobi_integration/settings_gobi_integration.md

 *   **Unlisted Print Serial**

 Mappings for "Listed" formats indicate that a title is available within the GOBI system for ordering.
 The mappings for "Unlisted" formats are invoked if a library submits an order for a title that does not appear in GOBI using the **Add Unlisted** option in the GOBI Order Cart.

+**Please note:** Configuration files for serials will be removed in a future release since the API integration does not support serials ordering.

 ## Viewing configuration files